switch-business-energy-supplier

 Frequently Asked Questions

-No your energy supply stays on throughout the switch.
-The gas and electricity coming into your premises does not change at all.
-The only thing that transfers is your account and billing, which moves from your old supplier to your new one.
+No, your energy supply will not be interrupted at any point during the switching process.
+The gas and electricity supplied to your premises will stay the same.
+The only change is to your account and billing, which will transfer from your current supplier to your new business energy supplier.

 In most cases, yes.
 You can switch business energy supplier even with an outstanding balance, as long as the debt is less than 28 days old.
 Your current supplier may object if the debt is older, so clearing any arrears before you switch is always worth doing.